julymoe/custom-user-auth/README.md

 Users must enter the OTP in the verification form to complete the registration process.

 Support
-For support or issues, please contact us at athelay.lwin@gmail.com or visit my GitHub repository for bug reports and feature requests.
+For support or issues, please contact at athelay.lwin@gmail.com or visit my GitHub repository for bug reports and feature requests.

 Contributing
 Contributions are welcome!
 Fork the repository and submit a pull request with your enhancements.